navneet03/simple-content-post/README.md

  **Database:** PostgreSQL

  * Used ajax for client server communication
- * Note:- Instead of django auth user, used separate user model and for authenticate used middleware.
+ * Note:- Instead of django auth user, used separate user model and for authentication used middleware.
         - Instead of serialization used manual validation method.

 # django project setup and run on your local machine